SketchPiece/sketchy-project/README.md

 # Sketchy Project

-Welcome to the Sketchy Project, my personal endeavor created for a KPU university web development class.
+Welcome to the **Sketchy Project**, my personal endeavor created for a KPU university web development class.
 This web application, built with Astro, is a testament to my growth and skills in web development.
 It features a blog where I share my experiences, insights about the classes I've taken at the university, and a section dedicated to information about myself.

 ## Quick Start